You can view and print this information in PDF format.

 - A written narrative/summary for each category of the aforementioned repair/restoration Project Scoring Criteria not exceeding 500 words per section OR 2,000 words total.

 - No less than 6 and no more than 15 photographs (8 ½” x 11” maximum size) showing before, during and after photos of repairs and scope of repairs.
 Individual photographs may be included under specific narrative sections AND/OR included as a comprehensive photo log.

 NOTE: All submittal information cannot contain any Company or product information, Company logos or any other identifying information except for as required in Part I to ensure judges have no knowledge of Companies or products involved.
-Part I envelopes will be opened after submittals are scored.
+Judges will not have access to the Part I information.

 Three to five judges, selected by the ICRI Baltimore-Washington Chapter Awards Committee and approved by the ICRI Baltimore Washington Chapter Board of Directors, will review and judge each awards project submittal.
 Judges will judge and score each project submittal utilizing the Project Scoring Criteria.
 Scores submitted by the judges will be tabulated by the Awards Committee which will select the highest scoring project submittal for the award.
 Judges will be ICRI members of record outside of the Baltimore Washington D.C.
 Chapter consisting of a minimum of one repair contractor, one material supplier and one engineer/architect.
 Submittals missing any of the required submittal data will be penalized during scoring of the projects.
 Judges will not contact entrants for any missing information.